 The second step is the main treatment, in which physicians attempt to remove the main tumors and cancerous cells.
 The main treatment is usually surgery but can also be chemotherapy for those patients who don’t qualify for surgery.

 The third step involves follow-up treatment.
 After the main treatment is wrapped up, physicians will implement an individualized plan to help patients experience the least amount of pain and side effects.
 Follow-up treatment also helps reduce the painful symptoms of mesothelioma.

 As with most surgeries, chemotherapy, and radiation treatments, patients may experience a series of side effects.
 Each patient is unique, however, and while some may experience many side effects, others may only experience a few.

 - Easily Prone to Infections

 - Vomiting and Nausea

 The Future of Treatments

 Most physicians still rely on combinations of radiation, chemotherapy, and surgery.
-As sciences progresses, more options are becoming available.
+As science progresses, more options are becoming available.
 For example, cryotherapy is becoming more accepted as an alternative treatment combination.

 Page Reviewed and Edited by Mesothelioma Attorney Paul Danziger